bigoshunane/Pewlett-Hackard-Analysis-Data-Modeling/EmployeeSQL/Data_Modeling/Data_Engineering.md

 employees many-to-many to salaries: mirror of previous relationship.
 Because employees can have more than one title as they get promoted, they may have more than one salary level.

 One salary level can have many employees as multiple employees can make the same salary.
-Therefore, a many-to-many relationship
+Therefore, a many-to-many relationship.

-employees many-to-1 to dept_emp: a department can contain multiple employees
+employees many-to-1 to dept_emp: a department can contain multiple employees.

-employees many-to-1 to dept_manager: a manager can have many employees under his/her team
+employees many-to-1 to dept_manager: a manager can have many employees under his/her team.

-Data Types
+# Data Types:

 All *date columns defined to be DATE type